azubieta/Blog/_posts/2020-01-23-introducing-appimage-builder.md

 executed using `qemu-static` without any special effort.

 There is much more to explore on the AppImage Builder and the bundle all AppImages world.
-In a future post, I'll explain in more detail how to create them, so stay tuned.
+In a future post, I'll explain in more detail how to create them.
+Stay tuned!

-The AppImage Builder code can be found at [https://github.com/appimagecrafters/appimage-builder]()
+The AppImage Builder source code can be found at [https://github.com/appimagecrafters/appimage-builder]()